About the project

 In 2016, the BC Environmental Assessment Office granted the port authority an exemption from requiring a provincial environmental assessment certificate for the proposed project.
 Projects can be exempted from provincial environmental assessment if they are unlikely to result in significant adverse environmental, social, economic health or heritage effects.
 Further information is available on the BC Environmental Assessment Office webpage.

 As the proposed project is located on provincial land, it requires the port authority to obtain land tenure from the province.
-The ministry of forest, lands, natural resource operations and rural development is reviewing the land tenure application submitted by the port authority in 2018.
+The ministry of forests is reviewing the land tenure application submitted by the port authority in 2018.

 Outreach with stakeholders is underway, and will include opportunities for stakeholders to provide feedback on the proposed project.
 Public consultation on the offsetting project will take place as part of project permitting.